 If you prefer to deal in person, inquire by phone to see if you can reach a service rep easily and get good care.

-Likewise, we would steer well clear from any custodian pushing “self-storage” metals IRAs and downplaying the risks associated with that program.
+Likewise, we would steer well clear of any custodian pushing “self-storage” metals IRAs and downplaying the risks associated with that program.
 Taking physical possession of metals held inside an IRA means taking significant risks that the IRS will disqualify your IRA down the road, subjecting you to taxes and penalties on your entire IRA balance.

 IRS officials are already signaling their disapproval of the self-storage IRA scheme.
 If they decide to clamp down on self-storage (or LLC IRAs) it will be YOU holding the bag, not your custodian – despite the handsome fees you paid for the set-up and administration.